act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap.md

 #### Failed example  5

-Keyboard trap with instructions that doesn't give advise on the method for proceeding
+Keyboard trap with instructions that doesn't give advise on the method for proceeding.

 ```html
 <script>